uranum/yii2-excel-exchange/README.md

 # Yii 2 Excel Data Exchanger

-After installing this package you will have a functional for the export a data from DB to excel2007 file and upload a data back again.
+After installing this package you will be able to export data from DB to an excel2007 file and upload the data back again.
 The package is a module that you need to register in the config file in the module section.
-The module has a widget that you can use with different AR models in usual (for widgets) way.
+The module has a widget that you can use with different AR models in the usual way (for widgets).
 In the widget's config you need to specify the model name you want to import/export.
 Other optional properties are listed below.

-If exporting model has related table the file will have got an additional sheet for every table even the one has not a model.
-The data in this additional sheets is a help to handle with related columns.
+If the exporting model has a related table the file will have an additional sheet for every table even the ones which don’t have a model.
+The data in these additional sheets helps to handle related columns.
 This sheets will be ignored in importing.

 Required fields are highlighted in the excel file.